hegnad/overtake/README.md

 $ docker compose up -d --build
 ```

+and then:

-and the backend server will be accessible locally at [http://localhost:8080/](http://localhost:8080/).
+- the backend server will be accessible locally at [http://localhost:8080/](http://localhost:8080/); and
+- the web app will be served locally at [http://localhost:3000/](http://localhost:3000/).

 To stop the stack: